The Nervous System

 The interstitial fluid (the fluid which bathes the cells) and the blood plasma are the medium of the internal environment, and cells exchange substances with the interstitial fluid across membranes.

 External receptors of organisms detect changes in their external environment, interpret the signals and coordinate a response for either survival or development.
 It is important to note that external receptors may work individually or as a group.

-These receptors can be distributed evenly over the body such as pain receptors, located in spexialised areas such as the taste buds (taste receptors) or concentrated in organs such as the eye (photoreceptors).
+These receptors can be distributed evenly over the body, such as pain receptors in specialised areas such as the taste buds (taste receptors) or concentrated in organs such as the eye (photoreceptors).